SamChou19815/website/packages/blog/blog/2021-01-24-samlang-llvm-backend.md

----
-title: Supporting the LLVM Backend for samlang
+# Supporting the LLVM Backend for samlang
----

 LLVM is a collection of compiler toolchain that allows you to target any instruction set from any source-level programming language.
 Once the source code has been lowered to LLVM IR, the LLVM